Who did the Oscars 2024 In Memoriam include? Full list of those remembered at the Academy Awards

 According to Entertainment Weekly, an Academy of Motion Picture Arts and Sciences committee reviews a list of around 300 submissions for the In Memoriam segment.
 The committee includes a representative from each of the academy's 18 branches, the Washington Post reported.

-The committee then makes the decision on who appears in the segment, based on their contributions to filmmaking.
+The committee then decides who appears in the segment, based on their contributions to filmmaking.

 Did the Oscars forget anyone in the 2024 In Memoriam list?